 As a result, many Russian holiday traditions are derived from that belief.
 For example:

 - In addition to cleansing the soul and the house, it's customary to purify the body.
-For that reason on December 31 many Russians go to banya (Russian sauna), or at least take a hot bath.
+For that reason, on December 31, many Russians go to banya (Russian saunas) or at least take a hot bath.

 - The holiday feast is not just for indulgence's sake.
 It's believed that an abundant table with the best variety of dishes and refreshments symbolizes prosperity and well-being in the coming year.
 If the food is scarce and ordinary, the year will be "famished."

-- It's also a bad omen to sleep through the New Year's - then the year will be "sleepy" and uneventful.
+- It's also a bad omen to sleep through New Year's—then the year will be "sleepy" and uneventful.

 - To properly meet the new year, you have to say goodbye to the old year.
 So before midnight, usually around 10 pm, everyone gathers at the table to discuss the year that's ending, to revisit its best moments, and to wish each other good luck and new achievements in the coming year.